Stuff You Should Know: Books

 Clark and Bryant also present two longer and more in-depth audio programs featuring interviews and portions recorded on location available for purchase as audiobooks, which are entitled The Super Stuffed Guide to the Economy and The Super Stuffed Guide to Happiness.

 The two podcast hosts have also written a book with Nils Parker entitled Stuff You Should Know: An Incomplete Compendium of Mostly Interesting Things.
-The book was published in November 2020 and covers a wide-range of topics including; history, psychology, pop culture, and science.
+The book was published in November 2020 and covers a wide range of topics including history, psychology, pop culture, and science.
+They later published a kids edition.

 Cooperative for Education

 In February 2010, Clark, Bryant, and Rowland traveled to Guatemala to promote Cooperative for Education, an organization which gives textbooks to schools in Guatemala to be rented by students for a small fee that is then deposited into an account that will be used to replace old textbooks in the future.
 They produced a pair of podcasts on the topic.